NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerTMS_E-field/README.md

 # Project Description

 Transcranial magnetic stimulation (TMS) is a noninvase procedure used for treating depression.
-In the TMS treatment, a magnetic coil, which generates magnetic-induced electric field, is placed on the subject's head to stimulate nerve cells.
+In the TMS treatment, a magnetic coil, which generates magnetic-induced electric field (E-field), is placed on the subject's head to stimulate nerve cells.

 Our projects aims to predict the distribution of the E-field based on the location of the coil, and faciliate real-time treatment planning for TMS.